incrementalcapital/advancedcharts/README.md

 This repository provides a starter template for AWS Amplify Gen 2 development with TypeScript and React.
 It includes a bash script (`initialize.bash`) that automates the setup of the necessary tools and configuration for AWS Amplify on a new environment.

+Key features:

+ - Automated setup of AWS Amplify Gen 2 environment
+ - TypeScript and React integration out of the box
+ - Tailwind CSS configuration for rapid UI development
+ - Easy transfer of AWS credentials to remote environments
+ - Scripts for both initial setup and reinitialization on new instances

 ## Table of Contents

 1. [Prerequisites](#prerequisites)